Create a new table with the specified columns and properties.

 If set to

-If not supplied, the system default, defined by ksql.persistence.wrap.single.values and defaulting to
+If not supplied, the system default, defined by ksql.persistence.wrap.single.values, then the format's default is used.

 Note: Supplying this property for formats that do not support wrapping, for example